Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 If you're considering getting a business credit card to keep your personal and business finances separate, it may be worth getting a business current account instead.

-You'll be able to make and receive payments as your business, allowing you to track your expenditure better while ensuring your business and personal funds don't get mixed up.
+Most businesses will need to have a dedicated business bank account that allows you to make and receive payments.
+It will also help you track your expenditure better while ensuring your business and personal funds don't get mixed up.

 Getting a business current account can also help you build a financial history, which can be useful before applying for a business credit card.
 Responsible use of a business current account may give you access to better rates and credit limits on your future borrowing.